Vitamin C is should be an integral part of our diet.

-Vitamin C supplements can help reduce risk of heart disease.
+Vitamin C supplements can help reduce the risk of heart disease.

 In a massive study done on over 290,000 individuals over a 10 year period revealed that folks who took at least 700 mg of vitamin C supplement per day lowered their risk to heart disease by 25%.

 Consuming vitamin C supplements daily can help lower bad cholesterol (or LDL) and blood triglycerides .